andrewalderson/angualr-identitysever/README.md

 # Angular with IdentityServer4
-A sample application showing how to set up an Agular application to autheticate against IdentityServer4
+A sample application showing how to set up an Angular application to autheticate against IdentityServer4